 Also, you need to be aware that short sale disclosures won’t address major problems that lie outside the property – problems that could spell ruin for your investment.
 You wouldn’t want to buy a short sale property and then find out that it was about to be situated next to a newly commercially zoned area or that it is located in a flood plain.

 A short-sale property can often be a sound investment, but it can also be a huge money sink.
-Just be sure to keep in mind these things you need to know about short sale inspections in Washington DC and North Carolina.
+Just be sure to keep in mind these things you need to know about short sale inspections in Charlotte.